 5. Due Diligence Process and Results

-We conducted a survey of suppliers using the Template.
+Over the past several years, we conducted a survey of suppliers using the Template.
 The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company’s supply chain.
 The Template includes questions regarding a company’s conflict-free policy, engagement with its direct suppliers, and a listing of the smelters Bio-Techne’s suppliers use.
 In addition, the Template contains questions about the origin of conflict minerals included in a company's products, as well as supplier due diligence.
 The Template is being used by many companies in their due diligence processes related to conflict minerals.

 Supplier responses included the names of approximately 330 entities listed by our suppliers as smelters or refiners.
 We checked those names against CFSI and EICC-GeSI lists to verify that they were conflict free.
 Approximately 62% of these entities were identified by suppliers as certified Conflict-Free and approximately another 26% of these entities were identified as known smelters matching EICC’s list of verified known smelters.
 We compared these facilities to the CFSI list of smelters and where a supplier indicated that the facility was certified as Conflict-Free, we ensured that the name was listed by CFSI as certified under their voluntary certification process.
 The remaining 12% of the entities listed by our suppliers as smelters or refiners were unable to be validated as in fact being smelters or refiners.
 We will continue to work with suppliers to better identify sources.